What are the best Spanish courses online? Speak, listen, read & write.

 Rating: 4.5 ★★★★☆ | Price: $104 Online Lessons. | Free podcasts: Yes

-Offered by UC Davis, Coursera’s specialization process offers you the opportunity to gain individual certificates for each of the four online Spanish courses.
-Once you complete the four and a capstone project, you can also earn a specialization certificate.
+Offered by UC Davis, Coursera’s Spanish specialization allows learners to earn individual certificates for each of the four online courses.
+Upon completing all courses and a capstone project, you can also receive a specialization certificate.

 Rating: 4.7 ★★★★☆ | Pricing: Free with Premium Certificates

-The offering of online Spanish courses on edX is populated by Spanish universities in general.
-Boston University joins the mix with an AP course in Spanish and Language and Culture.
-Once you’ve hit your stride, you can jump into “The Spain of Don Quixote”, a fascinating Spanish language exploration of Spain’s golden age with full English subtitles.
+The Spanish language programs on edX largely feature offerings from Spanish universities.
+Boston University also adds its own AP course in Spanish Language and Culture.
+Once you’re comfortable, you can explore “The Spain of Don Quixote,” a captivating journey through Spain’s golden age, with full English subtitles.

-Founded in 1990, Lengalia offers 24 Spanish courses starting from Level A0 for true beginners.
-They offer some of the best Spanish courses online for all the levels of the CEFR, so be assured that you are being taught from well-informed curricula.
+Founded in 1990, Lengalia offers 24 Spanish courses online, starting from Level A0 for absolute beginners.
+These courses cover all levels of the CEFR, ensuring that you’re learning from a well-structured and expertly designed curriculum.

 A free placement test determines what your Spanish CEFR level is coming in the door.
 Then, you can earn a certificate that reflects what Spanish CEFR level you have achieved.
 There are a vocabulary trainer and a verb conjugator with onscreen practice activities.